-We founded AVRO Academy in 2010 to provide individualized high school education to youth looking to be engaged in their learning.
-Youth who want to find their way, and engage using their own strengths.
-We recognize that each student learns through a unique combination of support, structure and guidance.
+We founded AVRO Academy in 2010 to provide Toronto with an alternative high school providing individualized education to youth needing smaller classes and a therapeutic environment to support learning.
+We're here to help teens who struggle, need to find their way, and engage using their own strengths without limitations.
+We recognize that every child learns through a unique combination of support, structure and guidance.

 OUR APPROACH - THE AVRO WAY

-AVRO recognizes that each student needs a unique combination of support, structure, and guidance to learn effectively.
+At AVRO Academy our alternative school recognizes that each student needs a unique combination of support, structure, and guidance to learn effectively.
 Through individualized education, mentorship, and counselling we tailor our environment to ensure all students feel comfortable and cared for, so they stay actively engaged on their educational journey.

 AVRO helps students learn how to learn, by teaching them to recognize and rely on their own strengths.